calebstride/personal-site-generator/resources/siteContent/03_projects/manageCabbage/manageCabbageOld.md

 I decided to not use any of the big JavaScript libraries (e.g. JQuery or Prototype) or different flavours of JavaScript (e.g. CoffeeScript, TypeScript).
 The reason being I wanted to try and learn the fundamentals and how it worked rather than just learning a specific way to use it.
 My final thought on this can be found [here](#javascript).

 ## Testing
 Admittedly this is an area that I could have improved a lot on.
-I
+I didn't look into any testing frameworks for php so my the code for this has absolutely no tests :(.
+The same goes with the JavaScript in the project.

+Instead I just did manual testing.
+Luckily the system isn't that big and I was only adding small features so the manual testing didn't take very long.

+I think even though this was a smaller project I should have added tests.
+This would have allowed me to find some issues earlier, before I deployed the changes.
+As well as picking up some smaller issues that passed through the gaps in my testing.
+The downside to this would be that I'd probably have spent more time writing tests than the actual code.

 ## Key Points Learned
+### Size of Application

+### Testing

+### Code Design
+In addition to testing this is an area I should have paid more attention to.
 ### Javascript
-#### Some header 4
+#### Stick to something
 ## Updating
 ### Remember me functionality